L0wry/release-bot/README.md

 # release-bot
-Git app to auto populate checks
+Git app to auto tag a merge to master with all the git checks  that have run on master